vieapps/Components.WebSockets/README.md

 ## Walking on the ground

-The class **net.vieapps.Components.WebSockets.Implementation.WebSocket** is an implementation of the System.Net.WebSockets.WebSocket abstract class, that allows you send and receive messages in the same way for both side of client and server role.
+The class **net.vieapps.Components.WebSockets.Implementation.WebSocket** is an implementation or a wrapper of the *System.Net.WebSockets.WebSocket* abstract class, that allows you send and receive messages in the same way for both side of client and server role.

 ### Receiving messages: